Myazusa/Astrolitha/README.md

 - [elasticsearch](https://github.com/elastic/elasticsearch)

 ## License
-This project is a finished application rather than a tool library or framework, so it uses the AGPLv3 open source protocol instead of MIT or Apache 2.0.
+This project is a SaaS application rather than a tool library or framework, so it uses the AGPLv3 open source protocol instead of MIT or Apache 2.0.

 - For personal: fully supports personal use without any restrictions, you can modify the source code at will without making it public.
 - For commercial: you can use the original project without modification to provide services to the outside world, and the income you get belongs to you.
 If you have to modify the project, you need to open source the modified code at the same time.
 If it is closed source and not published, you need to apply for authorization from the source project author.